-For many decades, botanical nutritionist & cancer navigator, Grace Gawler, has been warning patients of dangers associated with wrongful use of herbal & nutritional supplements.
-With 35 years’ experience in botanical medicine and research pertaining to cancer, Grace endorses the science based articles shown below.
+For almost half a century, botanical nutritionist & cancer navigator, Grace Gawler, has been warning patients of dangers associated with wrongful use of herbal & nutritional supplements.
+With decades of experience in botanical medicine and research pertaining to cancer, Grace endorses the science based articles shown below.

 Grace says… “The assumption that ‘natural’ supplements are superior or even safe is misguided.
 People forget that most supplements are concentrates containing massive amounts of ‘so called natural’ chemicals.
 Secondly there is no ‘one size fits all’ in curing cancer – all treatments, including supplements must be individualised. (now done with genomic tests) Above all they must be coordinated with medical treatments or risk harmful interactions.

 Learn more about potential harm from supplements.

 Who is prescribing your supplements?